Sundays River

 The !Khukaǁgamma or Sundays River (Sondagsrivier) is a river in the Eastern Cape Province of South Africa.
 It is said to be the fastest flowing river in the country.
-The Inqua Khoi people, who historically were the wealthiest group in Southern Africa, originally named this river !Khukaǁgamma because the river's banks are always green and grassy despite the arid terrain that it runs through.
+The Inqua people, a Khoekhoe subgroup who historically were the wealthiest group in Southern Africa, originally named this river !Khukaǁgamma because the river's banks are always green and grassy despite the arid terrain that it runs through.

 Presently this river is part of the Fish to Tsitsikamma Water Management Area.

 Course

 The source of the 250 km long Sundays River is in the Sneeuberge (the highest mountain range in the former Cape Province) near Nieu-Bethesda.
 The river then flows in a general South/Southeasterly direction, passing the town Graaff-Reinet in the Karoo before winding its way through the Zuurberg Mountains and then past Kirkwood and Addo in the fertile Sundays River Valley.
 It empties into the Indian Ocean at Algoa Bay after flowing through the village of Colchester, 40 km east of the city of Gqeberha.